vishvanath45/vishvanath45.github.io/index.md

 ## Welcome here 😁

-Hi, my name is Vishva Nath Dutt Sharma, I am in final year of undergraduate studies and my field of study is Information Technology, my interests include Algorithms, Data Structure, OS and playing with command line, I am a Tab guy, and strong believer of Free and Open Source philosophy.
+Hi, my name is Vishva Nath Dutt Sharma, I am backend engineer at [@GoJek](https://www.gojek.io/), graduated in Information Technology, my interests include Algorithms, Data Structure, OS and playing with command line, I am a Tab guy, and strong believer of Free and Open Source philosophy.

 I'm also interested in spreading awareness regarding privacy issues on Social Media.

 I am also a competitive programmer, you can find me on [Codeforces](http://codeforces.com/profile/v_ns), [CodeChef](https://www.codechef.com/users/v_ns), [SpOJ](http://www.spoj.com/users/v_ns/).

 Active Project(s) -
+- Build a application to prioritize tasks for the day using eisenhower's matrix, build in GoLang, powered by revel.
+[Link to repo](https://github.com/vishvanath45/do_it).

-- Made a **Simpl_Bookmark** application, easy to use and access, an alternative to Pocket app, head over to - http://35.222.229.121 powered by [flask](http://flask.pocoo.org/) and [redis](https://redis.io/), [link to repository](http://github.com/vishvanath45/simple_bookmark)
+- Made a **Simpl_Bookmark** application, easy to use and access, an alternative to Pocket app, head over to - [http://35.222.229.121](http://35.222.229.121) powered by [flask](http://flask.pocoo.org/) and [redis](https://redis.io/), [link to repository](http://github.com/vishvanath45/simple_bookmark)

 Recent Activities -
 - Set up [PiHole](https://pi-hole.net/) on Cloud(VM), thus **disabling ads/malware all across my devices**, wrote a [guide](https://gist.github.com/vishvanath45/a1c8ae34aa88401eed7fdba3f0831c59).